CompassLabs/docs/docs/tutorial-basics/20_Environments.md

 # Environments

-And intro into simulation environments.
+An intro to `dojo` simulation environments.

 ## Overview

-Enviroments in Dojo are reprensentations of different DeFi exchanges/protocols agents can interact with.
+Enviroments in `dojo` are reprensentations of different DeFi exchanges/protocols agents can interact with.
 We currently support
 - [UniswapV3](#uniswapv3)
 - [BalancerV2](#balancerv2)